Crell/php-rfcs/collections/research-notes.md

 Technically, the `to*()` methods can also be achieved using `from()` since all the collections are iterable.
 However, the fluent method is a much nicer DX and better supports chaining.

+### Hashing

+For both Set and Map, we will need a way to reduce an arbitrary value down to a lookup key.
+This process, IMO, needs to be customizable per-class.
+There's a couple of ways we could do it.

+General observations:

+* Default behavior - The hash of an object is the hash of all its properties, recursively, either concated or hashed.
+* Arrays are... probably not hashable.
+(They aren't in other langugaes.)
+* Collections should probably not be hashable.
+* Objects should be able to declare themselves unhashable.
+We should then do that for, say, PDO and SimpleXML and such.
+* Does it make sense to make only `readonly` objects hashable?
+That would make them more stable, but WeakMap doesn't do that, and it hasn't had an issue.
+I'd lean no here.

+Some APIs options include:
+* `__hash(): string` - Returns a string that will be the hash.
+The class author may do whatever the heck they want here.
+* `__hash(): array` - Returns an array of values that will be hashed by the system in some standard way.
+Similar to `__serialize()`.
+* `__hash(Hasher $hasher): void` - Like Swift.
+The method calls some operation on `$hasher` for each property it wants to be included in the hash.
+Same basic result as the previous, but backwards.
+* Any of the above, but a `hash()` method on a `Hashable` interface.

+For opting out of being hashable, the options would be:

+* Implement the hash method and return null, throw an exception, etc.
+* Implement `NotHashable`, which is a marker interface.
+* `#[NotHashable]` - This... seems like a reasonable use of attributes, frankly.

 ### Operator-based operations